Attics are a great place for rats to hide!

 This is not just food, this also includes food packaging.
 Rats have an excellent sense of smell and can easily identify food, even if it is wrapped up tightly in a container.
 Their sharp, ever-growing teeth can easily cut inside to get what they need.

 Increased Pet Activity

-I regularly receive a gift from my Cat in the form of a half-eaten mouse!
+I regularly receive a gift from my cat in the form of a half-eaten rodent!
 As long as he keeps catching them before they reach the house, I am happy.

 If you have a cat or a dog, keep an eye on them acting unusual.
 Signs to looks out for are; scratching at sideboards, sniffing through holes in walls, chasing something behind a wall, or simply waiting at the bottom of the attic entrance.

 When you notice your pet acting strange, it is time to get up to the attic to investigate further.
 It might be worth taking the cat up there too!

 Rats can squeeze into holes no bigger than a dime!
 With that in mind, there are likely to be a large number of holes around your house that are too easy for a rat to escape in.

 Keep an eye out for newly formed holes in your walls, as it may be a sign that you have rats.

 A rat will know your house very well after just a few days of exploring every crevice.
 They will have ‘rat runs’ memorized to ensure they have an escape plan if they are caught, and they are very quick too!